Music Theory: Melody and Harmony

 Learn how to identify different musical scales and build chords with ease with this free online music theory course.Publisher: Open Yale Courses

 This online music theory course will teach you how to identify different chords in a melody.
 You will first study the development of notes and musical scales as well as distinguish between major and minor scales.
 This will help you develop your music listening skills.
 The course will then cover the works of Mozart, who is said to be the most gifted musician in the history of classical music, and Wagner, who is known for his epic operas.

-This course also teaches you about harmony and bass patterns.
-You will learn about chord progressions and how to build chords in a melody.
-You will listen to blues and rock musical genres to get an idea of how chord progressions are used and learn how to identify between a regular and an irregular rate of harmonic change.
+You will then learn how cadences and sequences can be used in musical excerpts, and will stube guided through chord progressions, harmony, and bass patterns.
+The course will also teach you how to build chords in a melody.
+You will also listen to blues and rock musical genres to get an idea of how chord progressions are used, as well as learn how to identify between a regular and an irregular rate of harmonic change.

 After completing this music theory course, you will:

 - Describe the differences between the major and minor scales

 - Explain the different scales you might hear in different parts of the world

 - Define melodic sequence

 - Explain the difference between an authentic cadence and a deceptive cadence

 - Describe how to focus on the rate of harmonic change